Ordering & Purchasing

 How long does it take to receive my order after I place it?

 We ship within 48 hours, unless it is a holiday or weekend.
 If you choose Media Mail as your shipping option, you should know that it takes 10-14 days to arrive, depending on where you live.
 California, for example, takes 12-14 days from Michigan.
-Priority Mail takes 3-5 days.
+Priority Mail takes 3-5 days on average.

 What is your refund or exchange policy?